-Through the program, Kellogg and Symrise are sponsoring Farmer Business Schools in each village to introduce farmers to financial literacy programs that can help increase their crop value and make the most of their vanilla income.
-We are also partnering with village school associations to ensure greater access to affordable education on agricultural skills that will help their families’ increase their incomes.
+Through the program, Kellogg and Symrise have sponsored Farmer Business Schools to introduce farmers to financial literacy programs that can help increase their crop value and make the most of their vanilla income.
+We also partnered with village school associations to ensure greater access to affordable education on agricultural skills that will help their families increase their incomes.

 Thanks to this three-year project, we’ve achieved our 2020 responsible sourcing goal for vanilla.